davidlormor/hawkins.io/wip/untitled.md

 childhood, the decisions (good, bad, and ugly) made in the formative years have a strong lasting impact.
 The signs of excellent parenting live on and people grow into well adjusted individuals.
-Horrible or abusive parenting often leave scars for life which are difficult or impossible to heal without serious effort.
-This paper is about making technical investment in software architecture from time zero to raise a happy, mature, and maintainable programs.
+Horrible or abusive parenting often leaves scars for life which are difficult or impossible to heal without serious effort.
+This paper is about making technical investment in software architecture from time zero to raise a happy, mature, and maintainable program.
 Children need proper nourishment from the beginning.
-Applications require proper separation of concerns, boundaries, objects roles, and design patterns.
+Applications require proper separation of concerns, boundaries, object roles, and design patterns.

 Architecting applications means constructing boundaries, defining interactions, decoupling, and arranging objects in extendable ways.